The community Zabej: Football

 Yard football (17 June 2006 is considered to be a birthday of the community)—in 2007, the location of the tournament remains the same as previous years, but the quantity of teams increases.
 In 2008, the tournament extends into the country's regional areas, and selections take place in Grodno and Gomel.

 The typical participants of the Zabej yard tournament are young people, from 16 to 23 years of age.
 Information about the tournament is available from publicly displayed posters, a website and social networks.
 The tournament's games are held over one to two days and 100 to 150 teams participate during the season; nearly 1500 matches are typically played.

 In 2007, a female yard football tournament commenced and a yard tournament was held in eight Belarus cities in 2009.

 Zabej Passionaries’ Tournament 2010

 In 2010, the community's tournament was renamed the "Passionaries’ Tournament" and was held in four cities of Belarus—the name originates from the concept of "passionarity" (the theory of Soviet historian, ethnologist and anthropologist Lev Gumilev).
 The main aim of the event is "active leisure", and the message that is conveyed to each participant is that any history consists of heroes and their acts.
-Each round of the tournament was devoted to historical characters, such as Konstanty Kalinowski, Grandfather Talash, Emilia Plater, Felix Dzerzhinsky, Konstanty Ostrogski and Vitovt.
+Each round of the tournament was devoted to historical characters, such as Konstanty Kalinowski, Grandfather Talash, Emilia Plater, Felix Dzerzhinsky, Konstanty Ostrogski and Vytautas the Great.
 Thus, an intellectual component is incorporated into yard football, and connection is made between sport and history.
 The Zabej Passionaries’ Tournament of 2011 covered eight cities of the Republic: Minsk, Mogilev, Bobruisk, Baranovichi, Borisov, Molodechno, Brest, Vitebsk.